Joecowboy/MOVIE2K.bundle/README.md

 ###FLV Download Skip:

 If enabled it will prompt you if you are trying to download an FLV file from a Host site and tell you to choose another Host.
+Also, supports selecting MP4, AVI or MKV for download only.

 ###Play Error Video: